 After Saskatchewan privatized delivery of some surgeries, wait times steadily worsened over the years.
 In 2016, 80 per cent of Sask. patients waiting for a hip replacement received the surgery within the national wait time guidelines.
 By 2018, that number was down to 66 per cent.
-The report also found that the percentage of knee replacements that met benchmarks decreased from 77% to 66%.
+The report also found that the percentage of knee replacements that met benchmarks decreased from 77 per cent to 66 per cent.